How heavy is the Kangaroo?

 Kangaroos cost more than other motorcaddie brands.
 Can you explain this?

 Unlike less expensive brands, Kangaroo models are made in North Carolina with the best materials, all sourced from manufacturers in North America.
-All new Kangaroos are sold with a 5-year warranty (no other brand can match this level of protection) and are built to last.
+All new Kangaroos are built to last.
 Many Kangaroos are still being used 10, 15, and even 20 years after they were purchased.

 What happens when I need a repair?